dnjsxor999/Switch4EAI_V2/README_Measuring_JDS_with_TWIST.md

 # Measuring Just Dance Score(JDS) with TWIST controller
 This readme walks through the flow of testing Switch4EAI using [TWIST](https://yanjieze.com/TWIST/) as a low-level controller.
+It was tested on Ubuntu 2020.4 LTS with RTX 4090 GPU.

 ## TWIST installation
 **1**.
 Navigate to the forked TWIST repo